 (For your shopping convenience, this post contains affiliate links.)

-Dark Chocolate Cinnamon Easter Eggnog recipe an easy homemade eggnog for a great spring, Easter, or anytime drink!
+Homemade Chocolage Eggnog, an easy cocktail recipe full of chocolate!
 Although most people think of Eggnog around the winter holidays and Christmas, why should Santa have all the fun?
-The Easter Bunny will soon be visiting and I think chocolate eggnog would be just perfect to help celebrate!
-I used dark chocolate and cinnamon but you could easily substitute other varieties of chocolate.
-This drink takes only minutes to prepare and you can store it in the refrigerator until you’re ready to serve.
+The Easter Bunny will soon be visiting and I think chocolate eggnog would be just perfect to help celebrate, don’t you think?

 Dark Chocolate Cinnamon Easter Eggnog